shuvijs/shuvijs.org/docs/guides/data-fetching.md

 };
   // Do not define and export modules related to views.
 // highlight-next-line
-export default function Page() {
+// ❌ Wrong - Don't define and export modules related to views. export default function Page() {
   return <div>page content</div>;
 }